 Product Application Notes – Millimeter-Wave Reflectometers

-Millimeter wave reflectometers are used to measure reflection characteristics of various objects, plasma, materials and scenes to obtain some of their specific features or properties at millimeter wavelengths.
-Reflectometers are somewhat similar to radars and interferometers in their architecture and function, but are often treated as an independent class of instruments or equipment.
-Millimeter wave reflectometers find applications in many diverse fields, such as:
+Millimeter-wave (MMW) reflectometers measure reflection characteristics of various objects, plasma, materials, and scenes in order to obtain some of their specific features or properties at millimeter wavelengths.
+While reflectometers are similar to radars and interferometers in their architecture and function, they are often treated as an independent class of equipment.
+Many diverse fields have applications for MMW reflectometers such as:

 - Plasma diagnostics